karelinas/info/README.md

 encourage stating one's doubts when explaining something.

 Our bot K5 offers features such as dictionary lookups.
-If not relevant to the conversation, use them in private messaging with the bot.
+If not relevant to the conversation, use private messaging with the bot.

 Avoid flooding, listen to others, and remember we're here for Japanese!